Hunter315/weather-app/README.md

 - Redis caching reduces load on external api
 - API Gateway Rate Limiting
 - Monitor and Alerting via CloudWatch Alarms to detect early issues
+- lat/lon normalization for fewer cache entries and more clustered locations.

 ##### Cache failures and API failure
  - Implement retries with backoff exponentially in the Lambda Function